Visa Services F.A.Q.

-3. Can I apply for my work, student or residence visas through VisaHQ.com?
+- 3. Can I apply for my residence visa through VisaHQ.com?

-At this time, VisaHQ.com only processes tourist, business, private, crew and official visas.
-Applicants looking for student visas, work visas or residence visas must apply directly through the nearest Embassy or Consulate.
+At this time, VisaHQ.com only processes tourist, business, private, crew, student, work, and official visas.
+Applicants looking for residence visas must apply directly through the nearest Embassy or Consulate.

 If you are a resident of the United States or Canada, we may be able to process your application, depending on the country you would like to visit, the type of visa you need, and your visa status in the United States or Canada.
 Please consult our individual country pages or other questions in this FAQ for further information.

 - 5. What is the difference between visa validity and maximum stay?

 The validity of a given visa represents the dates that the visa is effective.
 For instance, if a visa for China is valid for 90 days, you must enter China before that period of 90 days expires.
 Maximum stay is the time allotted for stay in the country.
 Using China as an example, the default maximum stay is 30 days, which means you are only allowed to stay in China for 30 days, even if your visa validity is 90 days.
 Please note that different countries have different requirements and interpretations regarding visa validity and maximum stay.